What are Overlays?

 Video files with transparency are best.
 These can be created in apps such as Adobe After Effects, and should be saved as Apple ProRes 4444, WebM or HEVC video formats.
 (Other formats will play, but won’t have transparency.)

-There are 4 ways to create an Animated Overlay:
+There are 4 ways to add an Animated Overlay:

 Animated Overlay Playback Options